 by Dr. Anthony J. Beninati, Valencia Community College, Orlando, FL

-Marion will be present at the Francis Marion Symposium
+Marion is at the Francis Marion Symposium

 This annual event focuses on the life of General Francis Marion, better known as “The Swamp Fox”, and the role of South Carolina in the American Revolution.